Home

 Once you've determined the purpose of the rug, you'll want to get the right size.
 So get out your tape measure and jot down the size of the area you want to cover.
 Consider arranging the area rug at an angle for impact.

-As you search for rugs, you may find one that has the perfect color scheme but is a bit smaller than you hoped.
+As you search for area rugs, you may find one that has the perfect color scheme but is a bit smaller than you hoped.
 Be very careful...

 The last thing you want to do is to purchase a rug that is too small for the space.
 You will be much better off if you fall in love with a slightly larger rug than a smaller one.